jichu20/logs-training/logger-client/README.md

 The next task will be to create a client capable of invoking a service through spring's RestTemplate connector.
 Sleuth, allows you to use different connectors, but in this article we will focus on RestTempalte.

-It is important that the RestTemplate component used is a bean injected in our answer, that is, we cannot use the `new RestTempalte ()` statement since sleuth would not have the capacity to inject the necessary interceptors or filters, for this we generate a bean in context of type RestTemplate
+It is important that the RestTemplate component used is a bean injected in our answer, that is, we cannot use the `new RestTemplate ()` statement since sleuth would not have the capacity to inject the necessary interceptors or filters, for this we generate a bean in context of type RestTemplate

 ```java
 @Configuration